carbon-language/carbon-lang/clang/README.txt

  * All.
  * Need some way to effeciently either work in 'callback'/devkit mode or in default AST building mode.
+ * Would like to either lazily resolve types [refactoring] or aggressively resolve them [c compiler].
+Need to know whether something is a type or not to compile, but don't need to know what it is.

 Fast #Import:
  * All.